Parameter-Efficient Tuning on Layer Normalization for Pre-trained Language Models: Experiments

 \subsection{Main Results}

-\textbf{In NLU tasks},~we report the comparative results based on $\text{BERT}_\text{large}$ and $\text{BERT}_\text{base}$ in Table~\ref{nlu_main}.
-As can be seen from Table~\ref{nlu_main}, We firstly observe that full-tuning and MAM adapter can generally obtain better performance, since they need to tune much more introduced parameters, the better performance is expected.
-3V and BitFit exhibits the worst performance with fewer parameters comparing to other previous methods.
-Prefix-tuning and adapter-tuning shows close performance to each other under the tunable parameter alignment setting.
+In Table~\ref{nlu_main}, we present the comparison results for the NLU tasks on $\text{BERT}_\text{large}$ and $\text{BERT}_\text{base}$.
+It is clear from this that full-tuning and MAM adapter may typically achieve superior performance.
+Better performance is expected because more recently introduced parameters and multiple PLM modules need to be tuned.
+Compared to other earlier approaches, 3V and BitFit performs the poorest with less parameters.
+Under the tunable parameter alignment setting, the performance of prefix tuning and adapter tuning is comparable to one another.

-Next we analyse the performance of ours, LN-tuning.
-Comparing methods of which tunable parameters ratio is greater than 0.3\%, LN-tuning is inferior to them by tuning only 0.03\%-0.04\% parameters.
-Comparing with BitFit, ours is significantly superior in performance by using approximate half tunable parameters of BitFit.
-Comparing with 3V, ours show vivid advantage in performance and can be applied to wider range of NLP tasks, such as QA task of NLU and NLG tasks, but 3V can not.
+The performance of LN-tuning is then examined.
+Comparing approaches whereas the ratio of the tunable parameters is more significant than 0.3\%, LN-tuning is inferior to them by tuning only 0.03\%–0.04\% of parameters.
+By using almost half the tunable parameters of BitFit, LN-tuning performs much better than BitFit.
+LN-tuning outperforms 3V in terms of performance and is also applicable to a wider variety of NLP tasks than 3V, including QA tasks for NLU and NLG tasks.

-\textbf{In NLG tasks},~overall performance comparison of methods is basically the same as that in NLU tasks, except several points.
-Firstly, prefix-tuning surpasses MAM adapters.
-Secondly, our LN-tuning shows performance more close to adapter-based methods, such as adapter and MAM adapter, in overall metric~(i.e. rank) than that in NLU tasks.
+With a few limited differences, the methods' overall performance in NLG tasks is similar to that in NLU tasks.
+First, prefix-tuning outperforms MAM adapter.
+Second, our LN-tuning exhibits a performance closer to that of adapter-based approaches, such as adapter and MAM adapter, compared to the NLU task.